Vibe Coding Battle

 FAQs: Aider vs Replit

-Aider lists open source (free, pay for api keys), whereas Replit offers free tier, core $25/mo, teams.
+- Aider lists open source, whereas Replit offers free / $25/mo and up.
 Consider which aligns with your budget and whether you need free tiers, seat-based plans, or bundled AI features.

 In summary, Aider vs Replit comes down to how you prioritize speed, AI assistance, and pricing flexibility.
 Scan the feature showdown, Vibe Score charts, and FAQs to match your workflow, then jump into the free trials to feel which experience delivers the best vibe.